 - No aspirin or any other pain relievers are consumed.

 - Tourniquets aren’t used.
-This will completely block the blood flow and may cause loss of affected limb.
+It will ultimately block the blood flow and may cause loss of the affected limb.

-– the snake bite area isn’t washed or cleaned.
-Traces of venom, left on the skin or bandage can be used as a sample to identify the species of the snake and determine the anti-venom that needs to be administered.
+- The snake bite area isn’t washed or cleaned.
+The venom’s traces that are left of the skin of the person or on the bandage then can be used as a sample to check the species of the snake.
+Through this trace then one can determine the anti-venom that needs to be administered.

 Wonder what you’d have to do in case of a bone fracture?
 Read on to find out.